hackbio-ca/phix-molecular-docking/README.md

 To address this limitation, we introduce pHix, a novel tool designed to improve docking accuracy by dynamically adjusting protonation states of proteins and ligands based on their experimental or desired pH environments.
 With a user-defined pH, pHix asks users to upload PDB files for structure of proteins and their relavant ligands, and then adjusts them to ensure molecular docking simulations reflect those biologically relevant pH conditions.
 This leads to more accurate presentation/prediction of binding interactions and improves the overall reliability of docking models in diverse pH-sensitive systems.

-Thus, by bridging the gap between experimental structural data and desired simulation conditions, pHix offers a transformative approach that allows researchers to create more accurate and context-sensitive models, paving the way for enhanced future drug discovery and deeper insights into biochemical processes.
+Thus, by bridging the gap between experimental structural data and desired simulation conditions, pHix offers a transformative approach that allows researchers to create more accurate and context-sensitive models, paving the way for enhanced future drug discovery and deeper insights into biochemical processes.<sup>4</sup>

 ## Refrences

-1- Monika, G., Punam, G., Sarbjot, S., & D, G. G. (2010).
-AN OVERVIEW ON MOLECULAR DOCKING.
-International Journal of Drug Development and Research, 2(2). https://www.ijddr.in/abstract/an-overview-on-molecular-docking-5365.html
+1- Morris, C. J., & Della Corte, D. (2021).
+USING MOLECULAR DOCKING AND MOLECULAR DYNAMICS TO INVESTIGATE PROTEIN-LIGAND INTERACTIONS.
+Modern Physics Letters B, 35(08), 2130002. https://doi.org/10.1142/S0217984921300022

 2- Onufriev, A. V., & Alexov, E. (2013).
 PROTONATION AND PK CHANGES IN PROTEIN–LIGAND BINDING.
 Quarterly Reviews of Biophysics, 46(2), 181–209. https://doi.org/10.1017/S0033583513000054

 3- Antunes, D. A., Devaurs, D., & Kavraki, L. E. (2015).
 UNDERSTANDING THE CHALLENGES OF PROTEIN FLEXIBILITY IN DRUG DESIGN.
 Expert Opinion on Drug Discovery, 10(12), 1301–1313. https://doi.org/10.1517/17460441.2015.1094386

+4- Meng, X. Y., Zhang, H. X., Mezei, M., & Cui, M. (2011).
+MOLECULAR DOCKING: A POWERFUL APPROACH FOR STRUCTURE-BASED DRUG DISCOVERY.
+Current Computer-Aided Drug Design, 7(2), 146-157. https://doi.org/10.2174/157340911795677602

 ## Installation